Magistrates' Court Defence Solicitors

 The legal team at Draycott Browne has a formidable reputation across the industry and will do everything possible to help you, whatever your situation.
 We will provide you with a clear understanding of your situation and its implications and take pride in our supportive approach.
 We realise that this can be a stressful and distressing time for many of our clients and you will be treated with understanding, empathy and respect throughout.

-Our team of experienced solicitors offer their services within Manchester and throughout North West England.
+Our team of experienced criminal defence solicitors offer their services within Manchester and throughout North West England.
 If you are due to attend the magistrates’ court and want quality legal representation to help you through the difficult time ahead, call our expert criminal law solicitors today on +44 (0)161 228 2244 or complete our contact form.